Developer Guide

 implementation aids in scalability of the Meeting Object, adding more fields to a Meeting just requires us to declare a new

-Functional Interface with the appropriate field and to update the verifyParameters
+static Functional Interface with the appropriate field and to update the verifyParameters function.

 Sequence Diagram for Find Meeting